-To secure monitoring data and assist in the management of the BA, Yancoal will maintain the online Biodiversity Offsets Portal whilst the BA is under their direct management.
-This Portal has been designed to centralise and share information among authorised users including regulators, and will include spatial data, an image library, Annual Reports, plans, Biobanking reports, survey results, records of management activities such as planting and weed control and other non-spatial data.
-The Portal will, improve communication among stakeholders, provide transparency of management and monitoring activities and will ensure data security and integrity (e.g. preventing risks of data loss due to staff turnover and minimising the risk of using superseded information).
+To secure monitoring data and assist in the management of the BA, the Leaseholder currently maintains an online data management system.
+This system has been designed to centralise and share information among authorised users including regulators, and includes spatial data, an image library, Annual Reports, plans, survey results, records of management activities such as planting and weed control and other non-spatial data.
+The online data management system improves communication among stakeholders, provide transparency of management and monitoring activities and will ensure data security and integrity (e.g. preventing risks of data loss due to staff turnover and minimising the risk of using superseded information).
 Ultimately, this will result in improved decision making and adaptive management that is responsive to seasonal conditions and current operational challenges.

-The Portal will also provide access to an Interactive Map that will allow users to visualise data in a geo-spatial context, assisting in data interpretation.
+The online data management system will also provide access to an Interactive Map that will allow users to visualise data in a geo-spatial context, assisting in data interpretation.
 This data will include aerial imagery, site information (e.g. cadastral, site access, topographic, infrastructure, geology) and data relating to management and monitoring activities.
 The Interactive Map will allow users to query information, turn layers on and off, mark up and print maps.
 This is an easy to use but powerful tool that does not require knowledge of Geographic Information Systems on the part of the user.